 We keep hearing it from our clients – you are being asked to do more with less, you are being asked to handle multiple demands, you are being asked to run lean.
 All of this is creating pressure that you need to learn to manage if you want to lead and perform at your best.
 Hey, we feel it too.

-Co-authored by our own JP Pawliw-Fry, Performing Under Pressure, a New York Times bestselling book, will introduce you to the concept of pressure management, offering the latest science on how your brain responds under pressure, and many empirically tested strategies to help you overcome the sabotaging effects of pressure.
+Co-authored by our own JP Pawliw-Fry, Performing Under Pressure, a New York Times bestselling book, will introduce you to the concept of pressure management, offering the latest science on how your brain responds under pressure, and effective strategies to help you overcome the sabotaging effects of pressure.
 Learn more by visiting the Pressure Book page.

 - Knowing a decision you make will negatively impact other people

 - Needing to give someone feedback or holding them accountable

 - Having to implement a decision that you disagree with

 - Making a mistake

 At the same time that pressure is increasing in organizations today, we have found that pressure is poorly understood, not well managed and one of the most ‘untapped’ sources of competitive advantage.
 From our research, we find three characteristics that high performers and effective leaders who can perform well under pressure have in common:

 - They are able to intelligently manage their own and others’ emotions under pressure

 - They are able to have the difficult conversations that are so critical to building relationships and creating a culture of trust and accountability